All posts

 You don't need to be a 3D artist anymore.
 Modern AI plugins use foundation models like Roblox's Cube 3D to generate textured meshes directly from text prompts.
 Type "wooden pizza oven with brick chimney," wait ~20 seconds, and a textured MeshPart appears in your workspace.

-We cover this in depth in How to Generate 3D Models for Roblox Studio with AI, including how to enable the "Allow Mesh & Image APIs" permission you need before it'll work and how to make sure your generated assets actually persist across saves.
+We cover this in depth in How to Generate 3D Models for Roblox Studio With AI, including how to enable the mesh and image API permissions you need before it'll work and how to make sure your generated assets actually persist across saves.

-For most tycoon-style games, you can generate the entire prop set — oven, register, sign, delivery scooter — in 10–15 minutes.
-The quality is good enough to ship; if you want something more polished, you generate variants and pick the best one.
+For most tycoon-style games you can generate a whole prop set — oven, register, sign, delivery scooter — in a single sitting.
+If a result isn't right, generate variants and pick the best one.

 Step 4: Animate the characters and props

 Animations used to be the most painful part of Roblox development.
 The Animation Editor is unforgiving, keyframes are tedious, and getting natural motion takes hours.
-AI tooling fixes this — describe the motion ("a chef tossing pizza dough in the air and catching it on a one-second loop") and the plugin generates a KeyframeSequence with proper easing.
+AI tooling cuts that down — describe the motion ("a chef tossing pizza dough in the air and catching it on a one-second loop") and the plugin generates a KeyframeSequence with sensible easing.

-Full walkthrough: How to Make Animations in Roblox Studio with AI.
-The same approach works for character idle animations, walk cycles, and one-off action animations like sword swings or victory poses.
+Full walkthrough: How to Make Roblox Animations With AI.
+The same approach works for idle animations, walk cycles, and one-off actions like sword swings or victory poses.

 Step 5: Build the UI

 GUIs are where most Roblox prototypes look bad.
-AI tooling can generate clean ScreenGuis with proper anchor points, sizing, and dark/light theme support.
-See How to Create Roblox GUIs with AI — you describe the layout, the AI generates the Frame/TextLabel hierarchy, and you can iterate on it ("make the money display bigger and put a coin icon next to it") without ever opening the properties panel.
+AI tooling can generate clean ScreenGuis with proper anchor points, sizing, and theming.
+See How to Create Roblox GUIs With AI — you describe the layout, the AI generates the Frame/TextLabel hierarchy, and you iterate ("make the money display bigger and put a coin icon next to it") without opening the Properties panel.

 Step 6: Test, debug, and iterate

 The first version of any AI-generated game will have bugs.
-Some scripts will reference instances that don't exist; some interactions won't fire correctly; some animations will play on the wrong rig.
+Some scripts will reference instances that don't exist; some interactions won't fire; some animations will play on the wrong rig.
 The fastest way to fix these is also with AI.

 Vague prompts.
 "Make this better" gives you random changes.
 "Reduce TweenInfo duration on the door open animation from 1.0 to 0.4 seconds" gives you the fix you wanted.